apache/sqoop/README.md

 If you got Sqoop in release form, documentation will already be built and available in the `docs/` directory.

-For more information on compiling see  [COMPILING.adoc](COMPILING.adoc)
+For more information on compiling see  [COMPILING.adoc](COMPILING.adoc).